-Units should arrive between the times of 1-4:30 pm.
-Your first stop will be at the Gatehouse where you will receive the following:
+Units should check in on Sunday between 1:00PM -4:00 PM.
+Units will be greeted by staff in the parking lot and you will receive the following:

-- 1. Welcome Letter & Check-In Instructions.

-- 2. Vehicle permit (only 1 vehicle per unit will be allowed in camp at a time)

-- 3. Swim Check Time
+- 1. Welcome Letter & Check-In Instructions. - 2.
+Vehicle permit (only 1 vehicle per unit will be allowed in camp at a time) - 3.
+Swim Check Time (all Spade Ranch and Fish Camp Participants must take and pass the swim test on Sunday) - 4.
+Your unit will be given a brief health officer talk and will have the opportunity to go on a camp tour.